keshuook/dart-study-materials/Dart Tutorial 2.md

   * `identical(p1, p2)`: Checks if two objects are the same. (variables point to the same object).
   * `object.runtimeType`: Gives the type of the object.
 (The name of the class from which the object was created).

 ## 6\.
-Challenges

-1. Print the number of days in a month without using if statements.
+Challenge

-2. Implement a linked stack in dart.
+1. Implement a linked stack in dart.

+## 7. TODO Next Week

+1. Create a weather app with a CLI
+2. Create a chat